PooyaTaleb/CN_CHomeworks2/README.md

 receiver nodes receiving packets via tcp protocol is handles below:
 ![image](https://user-images.githubusercontent.com/121708191/216151856-6c99e01d-e0fe-4552-ba74-475dacf63bb6.png)

+All sender and receiver nodes are mobile and move randomly and the load blancer is stationary.

 We calculate throuput and average end to end delay parameters in the topology described above using two functions ThroughputMonitor and AverageDelayMonitor.
 Comment one and use the other.
+Both monitors are modified from the sample.cc monitors.

-our ThroughputMonitor is as follows:
+Our ThroughputMonitor is as follows:
 ![image](https://user-images.githubusercontent.com/121708191/216147022-47841602-18f0-43de-9c57-1d27b8ba2024.png)

 which yields the following result: